cgdmohamed/NexusCore/DEPLOYMENT.md

 2. **Set Environment Variables**
    - Go to Replit Secrets (Environment Variables)
    - Add all required variables from the list above
-   - `REPL_ID` is automatically available in Replit environment
+   - Generate a secure SESSION_SECRET

 3. **Provision Database**
    ```bash